Mid-Year 2021 Minimum Wage Updates

 Here's what you need to know.

-Locally in the DMV, Virginia is raising the minimum wage on May 1, 2021 to $9.50.
+Locally in the DMV, Virginia raised the minimum wage on May 1, 2021 to $9.50.
 Tipped wages remain unchanged at $2.13.
-Montgomery County, Maryland is raising the rate on July 1, 2021 to $15 for employers with over 50 employees and $14 for employers with 50 or fewer employees.
+On July 1, 2021, DC and Montgomery County, MD are raising the minimum wage.
+Montgomery County is raising the rate to $15 for employers with over 50 employees and $14 for employers with 50 or fewer employees.
 A small employer, defined as 10 or fewer employees, will move to $13.50.
 Tipped wages remain unchanged at $3.63.
+The District of Columbia is raising the minimum wage to $15.20 per hour and to $5.05 per hour for tipped employees.

 Other states increasing minimum wage during 2021